What Can LASIK do for me?

 A: Because of the advanced technology associated with laser vision correction, both eyes are most often treated at the same time.

 DO THE RESULTS OF LASIK LAST?

 A: Refractive surgery is considered to be a permanent procedure.
 However, refractive surgery will not prevent any age related conditions such as presbyopia (the need for reading glasses), or cataracts.
 In a small number of cases, eyes do change over time and develop a new prescription, but the effect of the laser on the preoperative prescription is permanent.

 HOW MUCH WORK WILL I MISS After Lasik?

 A: Most patients return to their normal activities the day after the procedure.
 The doctor can give you more details on what you can expect when you come in for an evaluation.

-Q: WHAT ARE THE RISKS OF REFRACTIVE SURGERY?
+WHAT ARE THE RISKS OF HAVING LASIK DONE?